githubpartners/microsoft-learn/github/github-actions-ci/includes/1-introduction.md

   - For more information about GitHub, see [Introduction to GitHub](https://github.com/githublearn/introduction-to-github).
 - Basic familiarity with GitHub Actions and workflows
   - If you are unfamiliar with GitHub Actions or workflows, check out [Automate development tasks by using GitHub Actions](/learn/modules/github-actions-automate-tasks/)

+Next, we'll cover GitHub Actions and workflows for CI.